ishantinsights/RCA/README.md

 Decoding Supply-Demand Gap: A Data-Driven Analysis of Cab Services

 Problem Statement
-Companyh has been experiencing significant issues related to ride cancellations and non-availability of cars, particularly for routes between the City and the Airport.
+Company has been experiencing significant issues related to ride cancellations and non-availability of cars, particularly for routes between the City and the Airport.
 These issues have resulted in negative customer feedback and a loss of revenue.

 #Column Profiling:
 Request id: Unique identifier for each cab request.